schromp/programmieren-in-cpp/task-files/ex01-task.md

+# Tasks

-# Task 1
+## Task 1

 Write a program that prints the sizes of all simple data types in the following order:
     char, short, int, long, long long, float, double, long double, pointer.
 First print the name, then its size.